 Proximity to Family and Friends

-One of the main considerations when choosing a retirement community is proximity to family and friends.
+One of the main considerations when choosing a senior living community is proximity to family and friends.
 Having loved ones nearby can provide emotional support and make it easier for them to visit and participate in activities.
 It can also provide peace of mind for both the resident and their family, knowing that they are close by in case of an emergency.

 Proximity to Good Medical Care